feelwithkimo/.github/POLICY.md

 ### 3. **Third-Party Services**

-FenScan does **not use** any third-party analytics, advertising networks, or tracking technologies.
+Kimo does **not use** any third-party analytics, advertising networks, or tracking technologies.

 ### 4. **Changes to This Policy**